 It affects your credibility amongst the customers as many commitments are not met with be it a meeting or a service call attending.
 The real issue is your customer perception of your Organisation.

-Many a time such issues are escalated as requiring the personal attention of owner to get things completed in “your” system.
+Many a time such issues are escalated as requiring the personal attention of the owner to get things completed in “your” system.
 It also demoralizes other employees who work as per plan.

 The financial losses may be summarized as salary being paid for leaves or unauthorized leave credit, loss of business opportunity amongst other things.

 Even more harmful is the policy tweaking to factor such behaviors which might unnecessarily affect genuine employees.

-The problem is even bigger in enterprises operating from multi-location without a proper control.
+The problem is even bigger in enterprises operating from multi-location without proper control.
 It is not new in our country where bogus employees are being paid salaries in project sites.

 What can be done to avoid AWOL?

 The job has moved beyond offices.
 Now we are in a world where employees are allowed to work from home and sites.
 Considering the trend in the expansion of cities and the chaotic traffic these challenges will only increase in the future.

 What you need is a robust cost-effective attendance system which will shift the responsibility on the employee to capture attendance for records wherever he is for office work preferably identifying the employee with foolproof timing and location.
 It should also correlate with the movement of employees for official work.
 Assume you have business units in different locations it should also enable you to check the attendance from multiple locations preferably in your mobile.